dnndev/xmp-docs/form-controls/continue-image.md

 *   **BorderStyle**: Style of the border around the control.

-*   **BorderWidth**: Width of the border around the control, specified in [units.
+*   **BorderWidth**: Width of the border around the control, specified in [units](../unit-types.md)

-    ](../unit-types.md)
 *   **CssClass**: Name of the Cascading Style Sheets (CSS) class used to style this control.

 *   **Font Properties**: A series of attributes such as font-bold, font-size, etc. that allow you to control how the text in the control is displayed.
-[More

-    ](../font-properties.md)
+[More](../font-properties.md)

 *   **ForeColor**: Sets the foreground color (typically the color of the text) of the control.

 *   **Height**: Height of the control, specified in [units](../unit-types.md).

 *   **ImageAlign**: This attribute determines how the image will be aligned with respect to the other elements in its context.

 *   **ImageUrl**: Specify a URL to the image.
-You may use the tilde (~) character to represent the application's root directory.
+You may use the tilde (`~`) character to represent the application's root directory.
 For instance: ImageUrl="~/images/myimage.gif" might map to "/dnntestsite/images/myimage.gif" on your localhost development machine and "/images/myimage.gif" on your production server.

 *   **OnClientClick**: Should you wish to perform some action on the client when the control is clicked, add your Javascript function call or script in this attribute.
 If your script returns _false_ the control will not perform its normal processing.
 If you return true then the control will perform its normal processing.